fontysrobotics/AIS7_2022/Assignment1/README.md

 ### Assignment 1 - Part B

-In part B you will analyze real data and generate a dataset for your own learning problem.
+In part B and Part C you will analyze real data and generate a dataset for your own learning problem.
-The assignment is split in 2 sections Part B1 and Part B2, in the first part you will use a given dataset that you need to analyze and train machine learning models on.
-In the second part you will generate your own dataset and you will have to train your models on that data.
+In this part you will analyze the data of a given dataset and train machine learning models on this data.

 > [Assignment1_partB.md](Assignment1_partB.md)